4D topological textures in light

-Note that the F3DP cell in Fig.~\ref{fig:constructingthefield}(b) now has sides that in the laboratory frame are at \(\pm \pi/4\) with respect to the \(x\) and \(z\) axes.
-We then choose new F3DP cells whose boundaries are aligned with the coordinates of the laboratory frame, by considering the range that the coordinates must sweep to span all possible relative amplitudes and phases between the coefficients of \(\mathbf{p}\), \(\mathbf{m}\) and \(\mathbf{y}\).
-One such cell is given by $x\in[-\lambda/2,\lambda/2)$, $y\in[0,\sqrt{2}\lambda/4]$, and $z\in[0,2\lambda)$, for the same time interval as before.
-The spatial volume of this cell is the same as for the previous one: \(\lambda^3/\sqrt{2}\).
-This cell is depicted in Fig.~\ref{fig:constructingthefield}(d).
+A spatiotemporal region with all nonparaxial polarization ellipses can be identified by considering the range that the coordinates must sweep to span all possible relative amplitudes and phases between the coefficients of \(\mathbf{p}\), \(\mathbf{m}\) and \(\mathbf{y}\).
+We refer to these cells as \textit{full 3D polarization (F3DP) cells}.
+One such cell is given by $x\in[-\lambda/2,\lambda/2)$, $y\in[0,\sqrt{2}\lambda/4]$, and $z\in[0,2\lambda)$, within a time interval $\Omega t \in [0,\pi/2]$.
+This cell can be expanded by adjusting the plane wave angles (see Supplemental Material, Sec.~\ref{sec:supplemental_1}).

+Figure \ref{fig:constructingthefield}(c) depicts the field's unit cell, consisting of two stacked F3DP cells $\mathcal{A}$ and $\mathcal{B}$ (red and violet cuboids, respectively).
+Cell $\mathcal{A}$ corresponds to the F3DP cell just described, while $\mathcal{B}$ is shifted by $\lambda/2$ in $x$ and $z$, and by $4\lambda/\sqrt2$ in $y$.
+The polarization distributions in $\mathcal{A}$ and $\mathcal{B}$ are identical except for a mirroring in $y$, resulting from applying these spatial shifts in Eq.~\eqref{eq:fieldlabframe}.
+The entire field is constructed by stacking these unit cells (see Supplemental Material, Sec.~\ref{sec:supplemental_2}).

+Figure \ref{fig:constructingthefield}(d) shows the evolution of the polarization ellipses inside $\mathcal{A}$, highlighting L-lines (lines of linear polarization) and C-lines (lines of circular polarization).
+For $\Omega t = 0$, the entire space is an L-volume with polarization $\mathbf{y}$.
+At $\Omega t = \pi/2$, the zones of linear polarization are two sets of L-planes, constant in $x$ and in $y$.
+In between, for $\Omega t \in (0,\pi/2)$, the field exhibits L-lines whose positions remain fixed over time.
+Figure \ref{fig:direction_sphere}(b) shows that, for $\Omega t\in[0,\pi/2]$, the field orientation at the regions of linear polarization covers the complete unit sphere.
+Each pair of curves (parallels over the sphere), corresponding to antipodal points that belong to the same polarization state, represents all the values of the orientation of the linearly polarized states at a given instant.

+Figure \ref{fig:constructingthefield}(d) shows the spin density vector \(\mathbf{s}\) along the C-lines (where $\mathbf{E} \cdot \mathbf{E}=0$ \cite{Berry_Dennis_EdotE}).
+These lines appear at $t = \pi/(4\Omega)$ as interconnected straight lines, then splitting into two helices, which gradually straighten as time progresses, eventually forming parallel straight lines at $\Omega t = \pi/2$.
+At this time the $\mathbf{y}$ field component vanishes, so the spin at every point is in the $\mathbf{y}$ direction (normal to the main propagation direction), leading to ``photonic wheels'' with transverse spin \cite{Bliokh_Nori_transverseAM,photonic_wheels_nature}.
+We plot the $\mathbf{s}$ directions along the C-lines for a given temporal instant as a curve on the unit sphere in Fig.~\ref{fig:direction_sphere}(c), which shows that $\mathbf{s}$ covers the entire sphere.
+Supplemental \textbf{Video 1} and \textbf{Video 2} illustrate the temporal evolution of the polarization of this field and of a more directional variant, respectively.
+More details on the polarization structure are provided in Supplemental Material, Sec.~\ref{sec:supplemental_3}.